A Denali National Park Itinerary for Two Full Days

 We didn’t see any beavers but saw lots of old beaver activity.
 There was quite a bit of busy beaver work on display just looking at the gnawed trees along the lakeshore.

-Lovely lake views on a Denali National Park itinerary
+A railroad trestle on a Denali National Park hike

 We didn’t see any bear activity, either, but there were warnings along the trail about an overly “friendly” black bear.